teras/stormify/docs/src/Database_Configuration.md

 ### Configuration

+!!! tip
-Naming policies and primary key resolvers can be set at any time before the first query:
+    Naming policies and primary key resolvers can be set at any time before the first query.

 ```java
 stormify().setNamingPolicy(NamingPolicy.camelCase);